nik-sm/generator-surgery/README.md

 # Datasets and Preprocessing

 The 'train' and 'test' split for all models come from the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), at different resolutions.

+For BigGAN model, we use [CelebAHQ dataset](https://github.com/tkarras/progressive_growing_of_gans)

 The 'out-of-distribution' split comes from the [COCO 2017 Test dataset](http://images.cocodataset.org/zips/test2017.zip) (See [COCO website](http://cocodataset.org/#download) for more details).

 Images are preprocessed by center cropping, and saving to tensors for faster training.

 A 95:5 train:test split is used.

 1. Download the aligned Celeba dataset.
-This can be done using PyTorch in a python repl:
+This can be done using PyTorch in a python REPL as follows:

-(note that the CelebA google drive has limited downloads per day, so if this fails, the contents of the `*.zip` files will be junk, and you must wait and try again)
+Note that the CelebA google drive has limited downloads per day, so if this fails, the contents of the `*.zip` files will be junk, and you must wait and try again.

 ```python
 import torchvision.datasets as d
 c = d.CelebA('./data', download=True)
 ```
-This can downloaded from with a web browser from [Google Drive](https://drive.google.com/open?id=0B7EVK8r0v71pWEZsZE9oNnFzTm8).

 2. Now you should have a folder `./data/celeba/img_align_celeba`.
 Run the preprocessing:

 ```bash
 DATASET=celeba # For DCGAN, use DATASET=celeba64x64
 IMG_SIZE=128 # For DCGAN, use IMG_SIZE=64